Want to level up your data visualization knowledge? You may need to head to the library.

 The book is organized into three sections.
 It begins with a brief primer on data visualization best practices.
 Part two is the bulk of the book: chart types.
 Schwabish dives deep into different types of graphs that go well beyond the standards of lines and bars.
 He includes insightful discussion about why and when each works — and when they don’t — with many examples.
 The final section explores design and provides direction for developing and using a data visualization style guide.

-Tamara Munzner: Cairo’s books are super accessible, very clearly written.
+Cairo’s books are super accessible, very clearly written.
 His background as a journalist is obvious.
 He works very hard to get people to think about the use of visuals.
 For anyone intent on data literacy, on making charts that don’t mislead, he’s your go-to.
+(Munzner)

 Nearly every inch is filled with information: margins are packed with quotes from wide-ranging sources and other relevant tidbits.
 While I’ve spoken with others who have found this distracting, I thought it gave insight into the extensive research that went into the book and a peek at ancillary paths not taken.
 The text and margins are interspersed with hand-drawn images and graphs that help reinforce concepts.
 The chapters are relatively short in length but dense in ideas and abstracts, which provide a good balance.

-Storytelling With Data: A Data Visualization Guide for Business Professionals and Storytelling With Data: Let’s Practice! by Cole Nussbaumer Knaflic
+13 and 14.
+Storytelling with Data: A Data Visualization Guide for Business Professionals and Storytelling with Data: Let's Practice! by Cole Nussbaumer Knaflic

 The first book, Storytelling With Data, is meant to be read.
 The popularity it’s maintained since publication is likely in a large part due to its simplicity.
 It’s a relatively quick read that allows you to immediately appreciate the power of the lessons, demonstrated through real-world examples.
 Once you’ve read it cover to cover, it can serve as a great desktop resource to those making graphs and presentations.